mapillary/mapillary-js/doc/docs/extension/animation.md

 :::info

-You can view the complete example code in the [Animation example](/examples/animation).
+You can view the complete code in the [Animation](/examples/animation) example.

 :::